linode/docs/docs/uptime/zipkin-server-configuration-using-docker-and-mysql.md

   name: Luis Cortés
   email: docs@linode.com
 description: 'This guide shows you how to use Zipkin in a Docker container for the purpose of tracking systems to collect and search timing data in order to identify latency problems on your websites.'
 og_description: 'Zipkin is a distributed tracing system.
-This guide shows you how to use Docker to deploy Zipkin to diagnose latency problems on your website'
+This guide shows you how to use Docker to deploy Zipkin on Linode, to diagnose latency problems on your website'
 keywords: 'zipkin, Docker, tracking'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: Friday, October 27, 2017
 modified_by:
   name: Luis Cortés
 published: 'Wednesday, October 4, 2017'
-title: 'Zipkin Server Configuration Using Docker and Mysql'
+title: 'Zipkin Server Configuration Using Docker and MySQL'
 external_resources:
  - '[Official ZipKin Documentation](http://zipkin.io/)'
 ---